 Yes.
 Note that the reviewers vary among cycles.
 If resubmitting, applicants are strongly encouraged to include in the appendix a short description of the ways in which the proposed work has responded to previous reviewer feedback.

 Funding & grant period

-Can funding be used for external partners?
+Can funding be used for end users and/or other external partners outside of U-M?

 Yes, but proposals must be submitted by U-M PIs with subawards as appropriate.